nelsieborja/js-dictionary/Built-in Objects/README_ARRAY.md

 ## Descriptions

 * ### array-like objects
-  > objects with a `length` property and indexed elements, or they are iterable objects
+  > Objects with a `length` property and indexed elements, or they are iterable objects